Inflammatory Bowel Disease Medication

 Diphenoxylate and atropine (Lomotil)

-This is an antidiarrheal agent chemically related to the narcotic analgesic meperidine.
-It acts on intestinal muscles to inhibit peristalsis and slow intestinal motility.
-It prolongs the movement of electrolytes and fluid through the bowel and increases viscosity and loss of fluids and electrolytes.
-Also, diphenoxylate and atropine is a drug combination.
+Diphenoxylate and atropine is a drug combination that acts as an antidiarrheal agent chemically related to the narcotic analgesic meperidine.
+This agent acts on intestinal muscles to inhibit peristalsis and slow intestinal motility, prolonging the movement of electrolytes and fluid through the bowel, and increasing the viscosity.
 A subtherapeutic dose of anticholinergic atropine sulfate is added to discourage overdosage, in which case diphenoxylate may clinically mimic the effects of codeine.

 Loperamide acts on intestinal muscles to inhibit peristalsis and slow intestinal motility.
-It prolongs the movement of electrolytes and fluid through the bowel and increases viscosity and loss of fluids and electrolytes.
+It prolongs the movement of electrolytes and fluid through the bowel and increases viscosity.

 Class Summary

-These agents are used to treat spastic disorders of the GI tract.
+Anticholinergic antispasmodic agents are used to treat spastic disorders of the gastrointestinal tract.

 Dicyclomine (Bentyl)